timosalm/tap-spring-developer-workshop/workshop/content/exercises/more-factors.md

 ####  Factor 11: Logs

 Factor eleven states that **Logs should be treated as event streams**.
-The key point with logs in a cloud-native application is that it writes all of its log entries to stdout and stderr and the aggregation, processing, and storage of logs is a nonfunctional requirement that is satisfied by your platform or cloud provider.
+The key point with logs in a cloud-native application is that it writes all of its log entries to stdout and stderr, and the aggregation, processing, and storage of logs is a nonfunctional requirement that is satisfied by your platform or cloud provider.

 For developers, TAP-GUI also provides the capability to view the logs of your application.